Overview

 About Sabarmati Ashram

-Sabarmati Ashram served as the center for many activities during the Indian freedom struggle.
-Mahatma Gandhi lived here with his followers and promoted values such as truth, nonviolence, and self discipline.
+Sabarmati Ashram was a center for many activities during the freedom struggle.
+Mahatma Gandhi lived here with his followers.
+He spoke about truth, nonviolence, and self discipline.

 Detailed Information